• Health

 This suggests that calorie count alone may not explain muscle changes.
 Food quality appears to play a separate role in how muscle tissue responds over time.

 “It was a strong association,” Bredella said.
 “But we have no idea how long you have to eat ultraprocessed food for this to happen to muscles.
-If you just stop eating those foods — would it go away?”
+If you just stop eating those foods, would it go away?”

 She also noted a positive angle:

-Movement That Support Muscle Health
+Movement That Supports Muscle Health

 Freepik | Experts recommend low-impact exercise and whole-food diets to protect joint health and longevity.